prestarocket/prestashop-user-compatibility/readme.txt

 = Does the plugin import the user database of my Prestashop installation? =

 No. You will have to do this yourself manually.
+You may check the db-import.txt file for an example on how to do this.

 == Changelog ==